Graphical vs. Deep Generative Models: Measuring the Impact of Differentially Private Mechanisms and Budgets on Utility: Introduction

-\descr{Main Findings.} In summary, among other results, our analysis shows that: \begin{enumerate} \item Graphical and deep generative models are better suited for opposite settings -- the former for data with a limited number of features and simple tasks while the latter for larger datasets and more complex problems. \item Within the same kind of models, different algorithms behave differently.
-For instance, PrivBayes is the only model with fairly consistent behavior.
-Its performance monotonically degrades when a stricter privacy budget is imposed, or the number of columns increases, while more data counters these effects.
-It is more scalable than MST and can separate signal from noise in the clustering task. \item MST performs best at capturing simple statistics and has the best privacy-utility tradeoff for this task.
-Also, with limited data, it benefits from a small degree of privacy ($\epsilon\geq100$).
-Increasing the number of rows too much, however, can cause MST to overfit and degrade its performance on more complex tasks (e.g., classification or preserving pairwise correlations).
-Also, it often underperforms alternative models, in contradiction to previous research claiming MST to be the most effective, scalable, and superior model overall~\cite{nist2018differential, tao2022benchmarking, mckenna2022asimple}. \item The GANs exhibit more variable behaviors with different dataset dimensions.
-While they are not as competitive on simple tasks, PATE-GAN is, in fact, better suited to more complex tasks and often outperforms both graphical models, which refutes arguments that GANs are unsuitable for tabular data~\cite{tao2022benchmarking, mckenna2022aim}.
-Also, PATE-GAN improves with more features and is consistently better than DP-WGAN. \item Notably, and perhaps unexpectedly, for all models, we find scenarios for which adding more data or relaxing the privacy constraints (increasing $\epsilon$) could actually hurt performance.
-This might appear counterintuitive but might, in fact, exemplify the difficulty of deploying stable and consistent DP synthetic data models. \end{enumerate}
+Overall, our measurements yield a few interesting findings: \begin{enumerate}[leftmargin=*] \item Graphical generative models are better suited for datasets with limited features and simple tasks, while deep generative models for larger datasets and more complex problems. \item PrivBayes~\cite{zhang2017privbayes} is the only model with fairly consistent behavior; its performance monotonically degrades with stricter privacy budgets or more columns, while more data counters these effects.
+Also, it is the only model that can successfully separate signal from noise in the clustering task. \item MST~\cite{mckenna2021winning} has the best privacy-utility tradeoff in capturing simple statistics.
+With limited data, it benefits from DP noise with high bounds ($\epsilon\geq100$).
+However, excessively increasing the number of rows can cause it to overfit and degrade its performance on more complex tasks.
+Moreover, it does not scale well and often underperforms compared to other models, thus contradicting previous research \cite{nist2018differential, tao2022benchmarking, mckenna2022asimple}. \item Deep generative models exhibit more flexible and variable behaviors with different dataset dimensions.
+While they are not as competitive on simple tasks, PATE-GAN~\cite{jordon2018pate} is, in fact, better suited to more complex tasks and often outperforms both graphical models, which refutes arguments that GANs are unsuitable for tabular data~\cite{tao2022benchmarking, mckenna2022aim, liu2022utility}. \item Perhaps unexpectedly, for all models, adding more data or relaxing the privacy constraints (increasing $\epsilon$) can, in some cases, hurt performance, thus showcasing the difficulty of deploying stable and consistent DP synthetic data models. \end{enumerate}

-Overall, we are confident that our work will assist researchers and practitioners deploying DP synthetic data techniques in understanding the tradeoffs and navigating through the best candidate models vis-\`a-vis the dataset features, desired privacy levels, and downstream tasks.
+\arxiv{ We conclude by discussing potential first-cut improvements as well as future research directions.} Overall, our work can assist researchers and practitioners deploying DP synthetic data techniques in understanding the tradeoffs and navigating through the best candidate models vis-\`a-vis the dataset features, desired privacy levels, and downstream tasks.